The Art of Narrative: Why Storytelling is the Future of Apparel Design

 2. Differentiation in a Crowded Market

 Thousands of brands compete for attention.
 Storytelling gives apparel uniqueness.
-For example, Levi’s reinforces its heritage through stories of durability and Americana spirit, while Allbirds highlights sustainability narratives around eco-materials.
+For example, Levi’s reinforces its heritage through stories of durability, while Allbirds highlights sustainability narratives around eco-materials.

 3. Loyalty and Community Building